 Advanced Placement Courses offered at Sentinel:

 Pre-AP Literary Studies and Composition 10

-Students enrolling in Grade 11 who have the necessary preparation, and who wish to challenge themselves, may take the following courses which will prepare them for the Grade 12 level ones.
+Students going into Grade 11 who have completed the prerequisite courses and who wish to challenge themselves, may take the following courses which prepare them for the Grade 12 level ones.

-Students enrolling in Grade 11 or 12 who have the necessary preparation may take the following courses which will prepare them to write the AP Examinations in May.
-Sentinel School has been authorized by the College Board to teach the following courses:
+Students going into Grade 11 or 12 who have completed the prerequisites may take the following courses which prepare them to write the corresponding AP Examinations in May.

 AP Biology 12

 AP Calculus BC 12A